auth0/open-source-template/README.md

 Include a general blurb about contribution and our appreciation thereof!

-- Link to general contribution guidelines for all repos [TODO]
+- Link to general contribution guidelines for all repos
 - Link to [CONTRIBUTION.md](CONTRIBUTION.md) with specific instructions
-- Link to general code of conduct for all repos [TODO]
+- Link to general code of conduct for all repos

 ## Support + Feedback